 Step 2: A Petition with USCIS

 One way to a joint life in the US is the filing of a fiancé(e) petition.
 A US citizen can petition for their fiancée (feminine) or fiancé (masculine).
 However, the option is not available to permanent residents.
-When
+When a US citizen petitions for a finacé(e), the couple must have met in person within the two-year period before filing the petition.
+There are two limited exceptions to this “meeting” rule.
+One exception is for situations where longstanding custom forbids such a meeting.
+The other exception is for situations where the meeting would cause extreme hardship for the US citizen.

 Another option is the spousal petition.
 This option is available to US citizens and permanent residents alike.
 However, there is one big difference between the two.
 For US citizens, is no limit on the number of visas available for spouses or fiancé(e)s each year.
 This is not the case for permanent residents; there is a limit on the number visas for spouses of permanent residents each year.
 This limit on the number of visas means there is sometimes a wait of two years or longer before a visa number becomes available.